sgmurphy/wordpress-plugins/click-to-chat-for-whatsapp/readme.txt

 After Activating the plugin, add a WhatsApp Number in the plugin settings.

 == Changelog ==

+= 3.33 =
+* Fix: Greetings Dialog with animations not showing properly

 = 3.32 =
 * Enhancement: Admin demo preview